lobre/eventbus/README.md

 ## Sink (`examples/sink`)

-Subscribing to the empty topic (`""`) receives every event.
+Subscribing to `eventbus.AllTopics` receives every event.
 You can forward that stream anywhere; the sink example appends each event to a file, acting as a simple audit log.

 ## Server-sent events (`examples/sse`)